For specific questions, contact us at firstname.lastname@example.org or stop by Tomlinson Hall, Room 143

 J-1 Student Employment

-The following information is intended only as reference about employment and training for students with an J-1 visa type.
+The following information is intended only as a reference about employment and training for students with a J-1 visa type.
 If you have specific questions or concerns, speak directly with an international student advisor in International Student Services by emailing email@example.com or stopping by Tomlinson Hall, Room 143.

 As a J-1 student, you are eligible for a variety of work opportunities in the United States, based on two different types of employment with their own criteria and limits:

 - employment related to academic funding, on-campus work, or economic necessity, and

 - academic training related to the course of study.

 Employment without proper authorization is a serious violation of your status so remember that before you start any kind of employment, you must first consult your sponsor, whose written approval is necessary in advance.

 Employment Related to Academic Funding, On-campus Work or Economic Necessity